cloudmesh/classes/docs/source/overview.rst

 We will have a Section in the class material about these resources.

-.. todo:: add the link to the section and prepare this section.
+.. todo:: Hyungro. add the link to the section and prepare this section.

 You could also use the cloudmesh client software on Linux and OSX to access multiple clouds in easy fashion.
 A Section will introduce this